ivirshup/anndata-paper/paper.md

 An `AnnData` object captures a unit of the data analysis workflow that groups prior and derived data together.
 Providing a persistent and standard on disk format for this unit relieves the pain of working with many competing formats for each individual element and aids reproducibility.
 This is particularly needed as even pandas `DataFrames` have no canonical persistent data storage format. `AnnData` has chosen the self-describing hierarchical data formats HDF5 [@collette14] and zarr [@zarr] for this purpose (\autoref{fig:ecosystem}), which are compatible with non-Python programming environments.
-The broad compatibility and high stability of the format led to wide adoption, and initiatives like the Human Cell Atlas and HubMAP distribute their single-cell omics datasets through `.h5ad`.
+The broad compatibility and high stability of the format led to wide adoption, and initiatives like the Human Cell Atlas [@HCA] and HuBMAP [@HuBMAP] distribute their single-cell omics datasets through `.h5ad`.

 ![**AnnData provides broad interoperability with tools and platforms.**
 `AnnData` objects can be created from a number of formats, including common delimited text files, or domain-specific formats like `loom` files or `CellRanger` outputs.